 While on the Trim Healthy Mama diet plan I have continued to make biscuits and some of them were very good and satisfying, but my husband would always say, “I miss the biscuits you used to make, these taste okay but they don’t have the right texture” or “These have a pretty good texture, but why do they taste like they have cheese in them…?”
 I couldn’t help but agree even though there was not a thing I could do about it at the time.
 Enter my latest find; The THM Friendly Bisquick Style Baking Mix!
 One taste of that mix and memories of ‘biscuits of yesteryear’ started to dance in my head.
 Yes, these are low carb biscuits and are by their very nature different from “normal” biscuits.

 I’m so thankful that I took the time to learn to force them into a situation where, when eaten fresh and hot from the oven, they will remind you a lot of those biscuits you wish they were.
-And when my husband tried them for the first time he said “I thought these biscuits were gone for ever but you made them again…” I have posted a recipe for making a microwave biscuit I called Southern Style Biscuit in a Mug Using Biscuit Mix and I used almost the same ingredients for that biscuit, but some special changes and extras have been added for these Melt In Your Mouth Biscuits Using Biscuit Mix and I hope y’all enjoy them as much as we do.
-Affiliate links have been included in this post and I hope you will consider using them if you need to order something from a store that helps me support this blog. *Recipe notes are normally read after the recipe is given but this recipe is kind of more about the process than the ingredients so I really felt strongly that I should present them first.
+And when my husband tried them for the first time he said “I thought these biscuits were gone for ever but you made them again…” I have posted a recipe for making a microwave biscuit I called Southern Style Biscuit in a Mug Using Biscuit Mix and I used almost the same ingredients for that biscuit, but some special changes and extras have been added for these Melt In Your Mouth Biscuits Using Biscuit Mix and I hope y’all enjoy them as much as we do. *Recipe notes are normally read after the recipe is given but this recipe is kind of more about the process than the ingredients so I really felt strongly that I should present them first.
 Please feel free to leave a comment on this post or on my FB page post with any questions you might have on this recipe.
 Notes:

 - If you have pre-mixed a batch of the THM Friendly Bisquick Style Baking Mix and stored it in the refrigerator you will need to measure out the amount of the mix called for in this recipe and whiz it in a food processor (I use my Cuisinart Mini-Prep for this) or a blender to get the little clumps of coconut oil reincorporated throughout the mix.
 A quick and easy but very necessary step.